-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) intended to improve financial reporting regarding leasing transactions.
+New Pronouncements: In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) intended to improve financial reporting regarding leasing transactions.
 The new standard affects all companies and organizations that lease assets.
-The standard will require organizations to recognize on the statement of financial condition the assets and liabilities for the rights and obligations created by those leases if the lease terms are more than 12 months.
+The standard will require organizations to recognize on the statement of financial position the assets and liabilities for the rights and obligations created by those leases if the lease terms are more than 12 months.
 The guidance also will require qualitative and quantitative disclosures providing additional information about the amounts recorded in the financial statements.
-The amendments in this update are effective for the year ended December 31, 2020.
+The amendments in this update are effective for the year ended December 31, 2021.

-The Agency is in the process of determining the impact of the implementation of these ASU's.
+The Stewardship Council is in the process of determining the impact of the implementation of this ASU.